CZK/PLN exchange rates

 The Czech koruna is the currency of the Czech Republic.
 Its international symbol is CZK.
 When paying with coins in the Czech Republic, we may encounter the symbol Kč - which is an abbreviation of “koruna česka”.
 The Czech currency is easily accessible in Poland due to the geographical proximity of the two countries.
 The exchange rate of the Czech koruna is relatively stable, but as CZK/PLN charts show, it has been in an upward trend for nearly 30 years.

-Check the current exchange rate of czech crown
+Check the current exchange rate of Czech koruna

 CZK exchange rate chart